-An individual who is classified as out-of-state and wants to request "reclassification" to in-state status must complete a Request for Residency Reclassification form from the Office of Enrollment Services or download the form from the Admissions webpage at https://www.gulfcoast.edu/admissions/documents/request-residency-reclassification.pdf.
+An individual who is classified as out-of-state and wants to request "reclassification" to in-state status must complete a Request for Residency Reclassification form from the Office of Enrollment Services or download the form from the Admissions Webpage.
 The completed Request for Residency Reclassification form and supporting documentation must be submitted to Enrollment Services for consideration no later than the last day of drop/add of the term for which reclassification is sought.

-The evidentiary requirement for reclassification goes beyond that for an initial classification, because the student has previously been determined to be an out--of-state resident.
+The evidentiary requirement for reclassification goes beyond that for an initial classification, because the student has previously been determined to be an out-of-state resident.
 A student who is initially classified as a nonresident for tuition purposes may become eligible for reclassification as a resident for tuition purposes only if the student or his/her parent if the student is a dependent, present clear and convincing documentation that supports permanent legal residency in Florida for 12 consecutive months.
 A student, or his/her parent if the student is a dependent, may become eligible for reclassification by presenting a minimum of three documents as listed in the Required Documentary Evidence section.
 One of the three documents must come from the First Tier.